 Recently I had a customer use case that required integrating SecurID Access authentication into one of their web applications.
-With the release of AM 8.2 SP1, there is a new built-in RESTful web API for authentication.
+With the release of Authentication Manager (AM) 8.2 SP1, and continuing with AM 8.3, there is a new built-in RESTful web API for authentication.
 A REST-compliant API allows for much easier integration of SecurID authentication into web-based applications and sign-on workflows.
 In a few hours of testing, I was able to get an RSA-provided test application up and running using this API in my Authentication Manager 8.2 SP1 lab.
 One cool thing about this new REST API is that it allows you to use the same API for AM with traditional SecurID authenticators but also the new SecurID Access Cloud Authentication Service and new authenticators such as push-to-approve, biometrics and the Authenticate app token codes.

 This guide is written for a non-programmer to get the RSA test application up and running against a local AM 8.2 SP1 test/lab instance.
 The guide is also based on a Windows client PC or VM but a knowledgeable Linux admin could easily get it running on a Linux client.